hitesh-anand/Java-Compiler/README.md

 to create the executable `test` and then simply run the executable and observe the output

-## Assembly Conventiona and Assumptions
+## Assembly Conventions and Assumptions

 * All the arrays and objects are allocated on heap as done by the real JAVA compiler
 * 6 registers are used to transfer arguments to a function, and if there are more arguments, we push them onto the stack.